Do you need an editor or a proofreader?

 - replacing poor or incorrect word choices

-- spotting and inserting missing words or words that are spelt correctly but are the wrong word (e.g. short words such as ‘of’ or ‘is’ may be missing, and words such as ‘of’, ‘if’, ‘is’ or ‘it’ may be used inappropriately)
+- spotting and inserting missing words or words that are spelt correctly but are the wrong word (e.g. short words such as ‘of’, ‘is’, ‘a’ or ‘the’ may be missing, and words such as ‘of’, ‘if’, ‘is’ or ‘it’ may be used inappropriately)

-- querying and checking possible factual errors with the writer
+- checking possible factual errors and noting queries for the writer

 - reorganising the content sequence

-- completely rewriting the article into publishable form
+- completely rewriting the material into publishable form

-- rejecting the article as unsalvageable and unsuitable for publication.
+- rejecting the material as unsalvageable and unsuitable for use.

 If the writing is of good quality, the editing may be light, with only a few changes here and there and other changes made for reasons of style (e.g. capitalisation).
 If the writing is poor, the tracked word-processing file will be a sea of coloured changes.